 Oak Grove reserves the right to make the final decisions about school closure or delays, whether in the case of inclement weather, dangerous driving conditions, or other scenarios that might cause closure to APS or other local schools.
-Parents will be notified of all closures and delays by way of email and notifications on our app.
+Parents will be notified of all closures and delays by way of email and other means of notification.